mactul/powermake/tutorials/05-configuration-and-crosscompilation/README.md

 ## Configuration files

-PowerMake have 4 stages of configuration.
+PowerMake has 4 stages of configuration.
 You have the global config file, the local config file, the environment variables and the overwritten config in the makefile itself.

-The idea is that each configuration stage overwrite the fields of the last one.
+The idea is that each configuration stage overwrites the fields of the last one.

-For example, specifying that you want to compile in 32 bits with clang in the global configuration and then specifying that you want to compile in 64 bits in the local config will result in a final configuration that specify clang/64 bits.
+For example, specifying that you want to compile in 32 bits with clang in the global configuration and then specifying that you want to compile in 64 bits in the local config will result in a final configuration that specifies clang/64 bits.

 > [!IMPORTANT]
 > As seen above, PowerMake is able to infer all unspecified fields to find a value coherent with what you specifically specified.